 How to manifest

 Want to try manifestation for yourself?
 Here, Renetta explains exactly how to get started.
+If you're a newcomer to manifestation, check out our guide on the best manifestation methods for beginners.

 1. Believe in yourself